-After participants work through a module, they will be paired with young women from Chattanooga Girls Leadership Academy to present the material.
+After participants work through a module, they will be paired as mentors with young women from Chattanooga Girls Leadership Academy to apply their knowledge in real time.